HetWaterschapshuis/HyDAMOValidatieModule/README.md

 ```

-With this validator you can validate a directory that directory should have the following structure:
+With this validator you can validate a directory that directory should have the following structure.
+The name of `datasets` directory and `ValidatorRules.json` are mandatory.
+Within datasets you can put one or more geopackages with `HyDAMO` layers.

 ```
 your/directory/